proplot-dev/proplot/docs/usage.rst

 and images).
 All sizing arguments take :ref:`arbitrary units <ug_units>`, including metric units like ``cm`` and ``mm``.

-Instead of the native `matplotlib.figure.Figure` and `matplotlib.axes.Axes` classes, ProPlot uses the `proplot.figure.Figure`, `proplot.axes.Axes`, and `proplot.axes.PlotAxes` subclasses.
-ProPlot figures are saved with `~proplot.figure.Figure.save` or `~matplotlib.figure.Figure.savefig`, and ProPlot axes belong to one of the following three child classes:
+Instead of the native `matplotlib.figure.Figure` and `matplotlib.axes.Axes` classes, proplot uses the `proplot.figure.Figure`, `proplot.axes.Axes`, and `proplot.axes.PlotAxes` subclasses.
+Proplot figures are saved with `~proplot.figure.Figure.save` or `~matplotlib.figure.Figure.savefig`, and proplot axes belong to one of the following three child classes:

 * `proplot.axes.CartesianAxes`:
   For ordinary plots with *x* and *y* coordinates.